-Ambulante is an organization committed to supporting and spreading documentary film as a tool of cultural and social change.
-Founded in Mexico in 2015 by Gael García Bernal, Diego Luna, and Elena Fortes, the organization brings documentary films to places with low screening and training availability in this genre, in order to promote a multi-stakeholder dialogue and the reflection on relevant issues.
+Ambulante is an organization devoted to supporting and promoting documentary film as a tool for social and cultural change.
+Founded in Mexico in 2005 by Gael García Bernal, Diego Luna and Elena Fortes, and currently directed by Paulina Suárez, the organization brings documentary films to places with low screening and training offer in this genre, in order to promote a multi-stakeholder dialogue and the reflection on relevant issues.

 What is Ambulante Film Festival?

 Ambulante Film Festival is the largest documentary film festival in Mexico and a unique exhibition space in the world.
-Each year, it tours Mexican states for over two months with an international exhibit that includes around a hundred titles, over a hundred guests, and one hundred and fifty venues.
-The festival is non-competitive and it offers more than 70% of its programming for free.
+Each year, it tours Mexican states for over two months with an international exhibit that includes around a hundred titles, over a hundred guests, and one hundred and thirty venues.
+The festival is non-competitive and 60% of its programming is offered for free.

 When will #Ambulante2020 take place and what states will it visit?

-What is the theme for the 2020 Festival?
+What is the theme of the Ambulante Film Festival 2020?

 Transitions, or Tránsitos, is the theme for the Ambulante Film Festival 2020, its fifteenth edition.
 This permits having a hindsight on Ambulante’s fifteen years of existence, as well as being an invitation to turn towards the future, imagining new strategies to promote nonfiction films as a vehicle for social change.
 The Transitions theme also makes us think about the evolution of documentary film as a film genre, keeping us open to different aesthetic and narrative proposals.